 \section{Introduction}

 Distributionally robust multistage convex optimization (DR-MCO) is a sequential decision making problem with convex objective functions and constraints, where the exact probability distribution of the uncertain parameters is unknown and decisions need to be made considering a family of distributions.
 DR-MCO provides a unified framework for studying decision-making under uncertainty.
-It includes as special cases both multistage stochastic convex optimization (MSCO), where the distribution of uncertainty is known and an average solution is sought, and multistage robust convex optimization (MRCO), where the uncertainty is described by a set and a worst-case solution is sought.
-DR-MCO as a general decision framework finds ubiquitous applications in energy system planning, supply chain and inventory control, portfolio optimization, finance, and many other areas (see~ e.g. \cite{shapiro2009lectures,bental2009robust}).
+It includes as special cases both multistage stochastic convex optimization (MSCO), where some distribution of the uncertain parameters is known and the expected cost is to be minimized, and multistage robust convex optimization (MRCO), where the uncertainty is described by a set and the worst-case cost is to be minimized.
+DR-MCO as a general decision framework finds ubiquitous applications in energy system planning, supply chain and inventory control, and other areas (see~e.g. \cite{shapiro2009lectures,bental2009robust}).

-DR-MCO is in general challenging to solve, due to the fast growth of the number of decisions with respect to the number of decision stages \cite{shapiro_complexity_2006,dyer_computational_2006,georghiou_robust_2019}.
-Meanwhile, real-world problems are often endowed with special structures in the uncertainty distribution.
-In particular, the uncertainty may exhibit stagewise independence (SI), i.e. the joint probability distribution equals the product of its marginal distributions in each stage.
-Many uncertainty structures, such as autoregressive models, can be reformulated into SI.
+Both MSCO and MRCO are in general challenging to solve, due to the fast growth of the number of decisions with respect to the number of decision stages \cite{shapiro_complexity_2006,dyer_computational_2006,georghiou_robust_2019}.
+Meanwhile, real-world problems are often endowed with special structures in the uncertainty.
+In particular, the uncertainty may exhibit stagewise independence (SI), i.e., the uncertainty in different stages are independent from each other.
+Many uncertainty structures, such as autoregressive stochastic models, can be reformulated to satisfy SI~\cite{shapiro2012final}.
 This versatile modeling capability of SI has great implications on computation.
-It allows recursive formulation of a cost-to-go function in each stage of a DR-MCO to be independent of the outcomes in its parent stages, thus making efficient approximations of the cost-to-go functions possible.
-Indeed, SI has been successfully exploited by various dual dynamic programming algorithms in solving MSCO and MRCO ~\cite{shapiro_analysis_2011,philpott_convergence_2008,georghiou_robust_2019, philpott_midas_2016,baucke_deterministic_nodate,baucke_deterministic_nodate-1,ahmed2019stochastic,zou_stochastic_2019,shapiro_stationary_nodate}.
+It allows recursive formulations of cost-to-go functions in each stage to be independent of the outcomes in its previous stages, thus making efficient approximations of the cost-to-go functions possible.
+Indeed, SI has been successfully exploited by various algorithms in solving MSCO and MRCO~\cite{shapiro_analysis_2011,philpott_convergence_2008,georghiou_robust_2019,philpott_midas_2016,baucke_deterministic_nodate,baucke_deterministic_nodate-1,ahmed2019stochastic,zou_stochastic_2019,shapiro_stationary_nodate}.